-Institutional need-based scholarship or grant aid is available
+Institutional scholarship or grant aid is available

-If Institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: 599
+If Institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: 496

-Average dollar amount of Institutional financial aid awarded to undergraduate degree-seeking nonresidents: \$6,381
+Average dollar amount of Institutional financial aid awarded to undergraduate degree-seeking nonresidents: \$8,830

-Total dollar amount of Institutional financial aid awarded to all undergraduate degree-seeking nonresidents: \$4,077,492
+Total dollar amount of Institutional financial aid awarded to all undergraduate degree-seeking nonresidents: \$4,379,767

-Process for First-Year/First-Year Students
+Process for First-Time/First-Year Students

-CDS-H7.
-List all financial aid forms nonresident first-year financial aid applicants must submit: N/A

-CDS-H8.
-List all financial aid forms domestic first-time, first-year financial aid applicants must submit: FAFSA
+- CDS-H7.
+List all financial aid forms nonresident first-year financial aid applicants must submit: N/A - CDS-H8.
+List all financial aid forms domestic first-time, first-year financial aid applicants must submit: FAFSA - CDS-H9.

-CDS-H9.
 Indicate filing dates for first-time, first-year students.
 Priority date for filing required financial aid forms: 3/1

 CDS-H10.
-Indicate notification dates for first-time, first-year students: Students notified on a rolling basis: Yes If yes, starting date: February
+Indicate notification dates for first-time, first-year students:

+Students notified on a rolling basis: Yes

+If yes, starting date: February